vitalab/vitalab.github.io/deep-learning/_posts/2017-10-13-conv-geometric-matching.md

 ## Summary

 The authors propose a convolutional neural network architecture for geometric matching, trainable end-to-end.
-They also show that teh model is trainable using synthetically warped images without needing any manual annotation.
+They also show that the model is trainable using synthetically warped images without needing any manual annotation.

 ![](/deep-learning/images/conv-geometric-matching/figure1.png)